jdschi/Valetudo_automations_scripts/README.md

    It requires the automation `update_valetudo_vacuum_downstairs_room_list.yaml`, and provisionally `clean_route_rest_command.yaml`.
 The latter could easily be removed from the script if undesired.
    Or other quirks could be added.
 The options list includes only a few rooms and lights as examples.

- - The script also takes advantage of the useful [docker container](https://github.com/erkexzcx/valetudopng) which allows the telegram message to have a map image.
+ - The script also takes advantage of this useful [docker container](https://github.com/erkexzcx/valetudopng) which allows the telegram message to have a map image.
 Remove or disable this notification if you like, or are not using that container.

  - **Light-weight voice assistant.** If you have [Ollama](https://ollama.com/) running at home, and the [Ollama integration in Home Assistant](https://www.home-assistant.io/integrations/ollama/), there